-21.4 The application of this Section shall have no effect on the application of Article 25, Ratio of Full-Time to Part-Time Faculty, (i.e., Article 25 shall be applied as though no faculty elected the half-time option).
-Thus, the faculty member will be calculated as teaching full-time for purposes of Article 25 and the salary that he or she would have received had he or she not elected this option will be used for purposes of Article 25.
-Contact hours of the courses that the faculty member would have taught had he or she retained a full-time teaching load, and which are being taught by part-time faculty, will not be considered in applying Article 25 (including paragraphs a, b, and c).
+The application of this Article shall have no effect on the application of Article 26 (i.e., Article 26 shall be applied as though no faculty elected the Pre-Retirement Teaching Option).
+Thus, the faculty member will be calculated as teaching full-time for purposes of Article 26.
+Part-time faculty who teach the courses that the faculty member would have taught had he or she retained a full-time teaching load will not be considered in applying Article 26.